 - Standard Commercial Segment.
-The Standard Commercial Segment includes the standard lines commercial property/casualty insurance products and services handled by our Standard Commercial P&C business unit and the workers compensation insurance products handled by our Workers Compensation business unit.
+The Standard Commercial Segment includes the standard lines commercial property/casualty and occupational accident insurance products and services handled by our Standard Commercial P&C business unit and the workers compensation insurance products handled by our Workers Compensation business unit.
 Our Standard Commercial P&C business unit is comprised of our American Hallmark Insurance Services and ECM subsidiaries.
 Our Workers Compensation business unit is comprised of our TBIC Holdings, TBIC and TBICRM subsidiaries.
 The Workers Compensation business unit was acquired July 1, 2011. - Specialty Commercial Segment.
-The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty and medical professional liability insurance products and services handled by our E&S Commercial business unit, the general aviation insurance products and services handled by our General Aviation business unit and the commercial excess liability and umbrella products handled by our Excess & Umbrella business unit, as well as the Specialty Programs managed by Hallmark.
-Our E&S Commercial business unit is comprised of our HSU, PAAC and TGARSI subsidiaries.
-Our General Aviation business unit is comprised of our Aerospace Insurance Managers, ASRI and ACMG subsidiaries.
-Our Excess & Umbrella business unit is comprised of our HXS and HDS subsidiaries. - Personal Segment.
+The Specialty Commercial Segment includes the excess and surplus lines commercial property/casualty insurance products and services handled by our E&S Commercial business unit and the general aviation, commercial umbrella and excess liability, medical professional liability and satellite launch insurance products and services handled by our Hallmark Select business unit, as well as certain Specialty Programs which are managed at the parent level.
+Our E&S Commercial business unit is comprised of our HSU, PAAC and TGASRI subsidiaries.
+Our Hallmark Select business unit is comprised of our HSU, PAAC and TGASRI subsidiaries.

+• Personal Segment.
 The Personal Segment includes the non-standard personal automobile, low value dwelling/homeowners, renters and motorcycle insurance products and services handled by our Personal Lines business unit which is comprised of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc., both of which do business as Hallmark Insurance Company.